tangalan/fb-microbot-examples/README.md

 git clone georgzoeller/fb-qr-microbot
 ```

-The following environment variables need to be set or added to a file called ```.env.local``` in the apps root director
+The following environment variables need to be set or added to a file called ```.env.local``` (do NOT add them to .env!) in the apps root director

 The values for these fields can be found in the integrations dashboard